heyymarco/tilde-sass/README.md

 ## Features
 * Supports a tilde (~) prefix for resolving **node_modules** path.
 * Supports new sass' syntax like @use, @forward, sass modules, etc. Based on **dart-sass**.
-* Supports better compression using postcss, cssnano.
+* Supports better compression using postcss and cssnano.
 * Supports merge similar selectors using postcss-merge-selectors.

 ## Installation